 Property Development Finance

-Fox Davidson fund all property asset classes (residential and commercial) in the UK.
-We secure development finance from £500,000 and typically up to £100 Million.
+Fox Davidson secure mortgages for property developers.
+We fund all property asset classes (residential and commercial) in the UK.
+Property development finance is available from £500,000 and typically up to £50 Million.

 How Does Development Finance Work?

-Development finance works with a lender making an initial loan based on the purchase price.
+Most development finance lenders will offer an initial loan based on the purchase price.
 The lender will subsequently fund 100% of the cost of works.
-This ensures that the development finance lender can ensure the works are completed and the development is finished, ready to be sold or refinanced.
+This ensures that the works are completed, and the development is finished and ready to be sold or refinanced.